 - The Vincent Smith Memorial Scholarship

-The Vincent Smith Memorial Scholarship was launched in 2019 and is the CCAWRs premier scholarship that is an award valued up to $3,000.00.
+The Vincent Smith Memorial Scholarship was launched in 2019 and is one of CCAWRs premier scholarship that is an award valued up to $3,000.00.
 It pays tribute to the late Vincent Smith, who had a tremendous impact on our community.
 He was a community organizer, teacher, and a man of faith that touched many lives in our community, particularly youth.
 This CCAWR scholarship may be awarded to an individual who demonstrates strong community service, leadership, and involvement in education.

 - The Lauris DaCosta Scholarship

 The Lauris DaCosta Scholarship pays tribute to Lauris DaCosta who shaped the CCAWR and has had a tremendous impact on our community over the last 30 years.
 Lauris has many accomplishments, was a past CCAWR president, and one of the co-founders of the scholarship program.
 Her latest successful project, “Many Roads to Freedom”, a concert that celebrates black history in Canada, received tremendous accolades.
 This CCAWR scholarship may be awarded to an individual who demonstrates strong community service, exhibits excellent leadership skills and maybe pursuing an academic career in health sciences.
 This scholarship award is valued at up to $1,500.00.

-The Delabarre Pierre-Louis Family Scholarship is named in honour of Delabarre Pierre-Louis, who was a Haitian lawyer called to the bar in 1909.
-Delabarre became a Bankruptcy Court Judge, Secretary of State (Justice), and Counsellor of State of the Republic of Haiti.
-As Secretary of State, he was involved in drafting amendments to Haiti’s Constitution.
-Delabarre’s great-granddaughter is a lawyer in the Waterloo Region.
-This CCAWR scholarship may be awarded to an individual who demonstrates strong community service and has an interest in civil rights or social justice issues.
-The scholarship award is valued at up to $2,000.00.
+The Caroline Meyer Riley Memorial Scholarship is named in honour of Caroline Meyer Riley, who was the great granddaughter of a very distinguished Haitian lawyer Delabarre Pierre-Louis.
+Caroline in her own right was an exceptional and tenacious lawyer.
+She was one of the founding partners at Strigberger Brown Armstrong (SBA) and played an instrumental role in shaping the firm’s success.
+This CCAWR scholarship may be awarded to an individual who demonstrates strong community service and has an interest in law, civil rights or social justice issues.
+The scholarship award is valued up to $2,000.00.